MicrosoftDocs/azure-dev-docs/articles/intro/hosting-apps-on-azure.md

 ## Azure App Service

 [Azure App Service](/azure/app-service/) is the fastest and easiest way to host web applications and APIs in Azure.
-Azure App Service provides a fully-managed, platform as a service hosting solution that supports .NET, Java, JavaScript, and Python applications.
+Azure App Service provides a fully managed, platform as a service hosting solution that supports .NET, Java, JavaScript, and Python applications.
 Hosting options are available on both Windows and Linux depending on the application runtime.

 Azure App Service automatically patches and maintains the OS and language frameworks for you.
 App Service also supports autoscaling, high availability and deployment slots so you can spend your time building great apps rather than worrying about infrastructure concerns.